M66B/NetGuard/FAQ.md

 **(66) Why is a blocked app still accessing the internet?**

 Blocked apps cannot access the internet.
 There are no exceptions to this.
+All app and system traffic flows through the [Android VPN service](https://developer.android.com/guide/topics/connectivity/vpn), which is a *must* for companies with high security requirements.
+This also means that all apps will be treated in the same way and that the global access log (*Show log* in the three-dots overflow menu) will show all traffic.

 However: